Deevo87/cpp_snake/README.md

   > [Working on macOS](https://github.com/raysan5/raylib/wiki/Working-on-macOS)

-2. Git clone or download the repository build the project and enjoy the game!
+2. Git clone or download the repository, build the project and enjoy the game!
 - The file that contains the game "engine" is the <strong>main.cpp</strong>.